top of page

 Public Meetings are held on the 4th Wednesday of each month at Grace Lutheran Church at 6:30 pm.

 Subscribe for updates, announcements, and changes to our meeting schedule.
-Submit agenda requests prior to meetings here.

 "The 3rd Battle for Lake Erie" -